 And to make a damn good product.

 P.S.
 I was not paid for this post.
 I was not asked for this post.
+I’ve never even met Stephanie.
 I wrote this because I genuinely feel this way and thought it would be a great opportunity to continue teaching people how to create brands that audiences can connect with.